It’s never too early to help the children around you grow into thoughtful global citizens. Here are six ways to get started.

 There’s no shortage of special moments to relish as a parent.
 Right now, your baby might be getting ready to graduate from preschool.
 Before you know it, she’s mastering multiplication; then, learning to drive.

 No matter what stage your kids are racing through, it’s never too early or too late to show them the complexity of the world and help them grow into thoughtful global citizens.

 Here are six ways to raise a compassionate child:

 Did you just add a new adorable puppy to your family?
 Someone earn their first A+?
 Headed to summer camp?
 Commemorate exciting personal moments in your family by donating to a cause that makes your children pause and reflect.
-Check out these projects protecting dogs, providing scholarships for at-risk students, and supporting a summer camp for kids with special needs.
+Check out these projects protecting dogs, providing scholarships for at-risk students, and supporting a summer camp to help kids build confidence and careers.